ComposableFi/composable/docs/docs/products/cosmwasm/syngery-with-centauri-and-xcvm.md

 This would lead to an array of protocols existing on multiple chains without any orchestration between them, easing the user's experience.

-This is where the [Cross-chain Virtual Machine (XCVM)] comes in.
+This is where the Composable Virtual Machine (CVM) comes in.
-The XCVM will be beneficial for developers who have deployed satellite protocols on multiple chains that are currently incapable of cross-chain communication.
+The CVM will be beneficial for developers who have deployed satellite protocols on multiple chains that are currently incapable of cross-chain communication.
 It is important to understand the difference here, multi-chain applications are often redeployed or slightly modified codebases that provide the same functionality across different chains and layers.
 While this may provide users with a familiar experience, it is not really cross-chain, since liquidity itself is fragmented due to the absence of an interoperability standard.
-With XCVM, applications are natively cross-chain as they can operate cohesively across multiple chains and layers.
+With CVM, applications are natively cross-chain as they can operate cohesively across multiple chains and layers.

-In short, the XCVM abstracts complexity from the process of sending instructions to the Routing Layer, initiates call-backs into smart contracts, handles circuit failure such as network outages, provides finality, and perhaps most notably, allows for the deployment of natively cross-chain protocols and smart contracts.
+In short, the CVM abstracts complexity from the process of sending instructions to the Routing Layer, initiates call-backs into smart contracts, handles circuit failure such as network outages, provides finality, and perhaps most notably, allows for the deployment of natively cross-chain protocols and smart contracts.
 Throughout this experience, we enable users